jimmykallhagen/nordix-ZGuide_guide-to-zfs/stripe-raidz1-setup.md

 ## 5. This is what we want to achieve, two unformatted partitions made with GPT partition scheme.
  - You repeat this on all HHD that you will use in your zpool
- - Adjust the partitions for what you want to allocate for size of storage volume to the different raid configurations to the different raid configurations
+ - Adjust the partitions for what you want to allocate for size of storage volume to the different raid configurations
 ![5](https://github.com/jimmykallhagen/nordix-zfs/blob/main/screenshots/5.png)

 ---